Learn / Elite Recovery: How Social Status Affects Substance Use Disorders

 Perhaps most importantly, remember that a life without substance use can still be fun.
 For some clients, it proves to be even more fun and more meaningful than life before rehab.
 The goal of healing is not to deny yourself life’s many pleasures.
 Instead, you’ll learn how to live your life to the fullest, in a much more sustainable way.

 Everyone deserves care.
 No matter how affluent you are, how much pressure you’re under, or how many responsibilities you have, that includes you.
-First and foremost, you are responsible to yourself.
+First and foremost, you are responsible for yourself.
 And by getting help, you’ll be in a far better position to support the people who rely on you.

 For many elite clients, rehab feels out of reach.
 It can be hard to imagine letting go of certain behaviors, spending time out of the office, or stepping back from social engagements.
 However, recovery doesn’t mean giving up the best parts of your life.
 It means letting go of unhealthy patterns, to make room for something even better.